ricsanfre/pi-cluster/docs/_docs/certmanager.md

 CertManager has been configured to have in the cluster a private PKI (Public Key Infrastructure) using a self-signed CA to issue auto-signed certificates.

-CertManager integration with Let's Encrypt has not been configured since my DNS provider does not suppport yet the API for automating DNS challenges.
-See open issue [#16](https://github.com/ricsanfre/pi-cluster/issues/16).
+CertManager integration with Let's Encrypt has been configured using DNS01 challenge.
+Configuration is provided for using IONOS DNS provider, using API available API for automating DNS challenges.
+Similar configuration can be implemented for other supported DNS providers.

 {{site.data.alerts.end}}